 Another popular membership model is the professional service where people take up your membership to get access to the multiple services offered by your organization like designing, consulting, writing, and more.
 Your member will pay for the task and the time your organization offers them.
 Even if you are offering a single service then the model can be organized in a way where the user buys your monthly or annual membership that comes with a pre-determined scope of work offered by your company to the member each month or year.

 The professional service model is effective only when you offer multiple services because the membership model is a recurring payment model where users have to pay for the service monthly or annually.
 So offering a single service will never convince them to take up the membership in the future until you’re the only one offering them or your potential customer needs the service frequently.
-The particular model offers benefits to both parties, service providers and trade members because it helps service providers create predictable recurring revenue.
+The particular model offers benefits to both parties, service providers, and trade members because it helps service providers create predictable recurring revenue.
 When the member gets benefited in the form of service available in advance with a guarantee.

 4. Group coaching model

-The group coaching membership model is widely adopted by many coaches and consultants who are looking to create a strong online presence with a goal to attract more users and convert them into members.
+The group coaching membership model is widely adopted by many coaches and consultants who are looking to create a strong online presence with the goal to attract more users and convert them into members.
 The reason why this particular model is widely adopted by digital entrepreneurs is because of the scalability offered by the model.

 For example, if you are conducting 10 coaching sessions each week for one hour with a cost of $70 per hour, then once the 10 sessions are completed you will have $700 in your hand.
 Which is a great amount of money but now after the session is complete those hours are closed and you can’t earn more money from it until you raise the cost or run another session.

 But what if you start offering the group coaching for the same 10 sessions but this time the cost is $40.
 If your content or the information is valuable then the possibilities are more and more people can join the session.
 If two people join the session then one session can offer you $80, if three then $120, or if 5 people join the session then $200.